PIG & INK

 feed us on the royal jelly or your best intentions

-the sweet treacle of your spongey brain
+and the sweet treacle of your procrastinating brain

-feed us with the sacred mantra of indolent Nirvana:
+Feed us with the sacred mantra of indolent Nirvana:

 mmmmmmmmmmmmmmmmmañana mañana mañana